rushtehrani/blog/content/post/kubernetes-on-google-container-engine.md

 - `--project "my-project"` is the name of the project you created above.
 - `"my-cluster"` is the name of your cluster
-- `--zone "us-west1-a"` is your cluster’s zone, see <a href="https://cloud.google.com/compute/docs/regions-zones/regions-zones" target="blank">Regions and Zones</a> for more information.
+- `--zone "us-west1-a"` is your cluster’s zone, see [Regions and Zones](https://cloud.google.com/compute/docs/regions-zones/regions-zones) for more information.
-- `--machine-type "f1-micro"` is the machine type, see <a href="https://cloud.google.com/compute/docs/machine-types" target="blank">Machine Types</a> for more information.
+- `--machine-type "f1-micro"` is the machine type, see [Machine Types](https://cloud.google.com/compute/docs/machine-types) for more information.
 - `--num-nodes "3"` is the number of nodes to allocate for this cluster.
 Defaults to `"3"`.
 - `--disk-size "20"` is the size of disk per node in GB.
 Defaults to `"100"`.
 - `--username "admin"` is the username to use for cluster auth.
 Defaults to `"admin"`.
 - `--password "password"` is the password to use for cluster auth.
 Defaults to a randomly-generated string.

-Alternatively, you can <a href="https://console.cloud.google.com/kubernetes/add" target="blank">add your cluster</a> in the Google Container Engine console.
+Alternatively, you can [add your cluster](https://console.cloud.google.com/kubernetes/add) in the Google Container Engine console.

 After a few minutes, our cluster should be up and running.
 To verify that it’s running, first get a list of your running clusters: